 It means more support.
 People who live in community together care about each other, look out for each other, and show up for each other.
 They can’t help it.
 They want to, because it gives them something, a sense of meaning and connection that you don’t get when you don’t share your life with others.
 You can’t buy this kind of support.
 It takes work, but it’s an integral benefit of living in community.

 Where this becomes most powerful is between the generations.
 Community provides the opportunity for elders and singles to support parents, for young people to assist their elders and elders to share their wisdom, for children to have relationships with a wide variety of adults, for the young and old to care for each other and have fun together.

 We all know that elder care is big issue, and many communities, especially cohousing communities, are facing this issue head on.
-This is why the Cohousing Association of the US is hosting Aging Better Together, a conference in Salt Lake City, UT, this May 20 – 21, and the Fellowship for Intentional Community is proud to be a co-sponsor.
+This is why the Cohousing Association of the US is hosting Aging Better Together, a conference in Salt Lake City, UT, this May 20 – 21, and the Foundation for Intentional Community is proud to be a co-sponsor.
 The conference aims to bring together communities who have dealt with these issues, who are beginning to face them, and who are looking ahead at how to successfully navigate them.
 There’s a tremendous amount of wisdom and experience already existing in the communities movement, and a long way to go towards finding the best solutions for communities to adopt.
 This conference will be an important platform for coming together and finding a path forward.